How to Design & Build

 of the ornithopter goes back to ancient times.
 Ancient Assyrians

-depicted God flying in a winged chariot or ornithopter at
+depicted God flying in a winged chariot or ornithopter about

-least 3,000 years ago.
-Ornithopter attempts were made before
+3,000 years ago.
+Ornithopter attempts were made before Leonardo's

-Leonardo's time, and Leonardo himself never actually built
+time, and Leonardo himself never actually built one -- he

-one -- he only drew sketches.
-The first successful flight
+only drew sketches.
+The first successful flight of a manned

 your own ornithopter!